EU Licensed4.8/5

 Frequently Asked Questions

-Why is clonidine used for hot flushes?
+How well does clonidine work for hot flushes?

 Medically Reviewed